FICTION with TBA

 WRITING FROM THE CRATER: Cultural Journalism & the Essay with JONATHAN LEVI

 Equal parts opinion and knowledge, the best cultural journalism is a cocktail that educates as it inebriates.
-Jonathan Levi’s workshop takes Malcolm Lowry’s iconic novel Under the Volcano as the starting point for a week that will culminate in an extended piece of publishable cultural reportage by each participant.
-Members of this workshop will arrive with a draft book review of Lowry’s visionary novel and, in the course of the week, through explorations and interviews in the village and nearby Cuernavaca, where Lowry worked and wrote, will develop an essay or piece that draws on the rich past and vital present of Mexico.
+Through explorations and interviews in the village and nearby Cuernavaca, members of Jonathan Levi’s workshop will develop an essay or piece that draws on the rich past and vital present of Mexico, culminating in an extended piece of publishable cultural reportage.
 Daily workshops, special all-group performances and presentations, and meetings with leading artists and local figures, will provide depth and context for individual writing projects.
 Draft work will be presented by mid-week to allow time for feedback and revision.
 Projects for this workshop may be interviews, essays, articles or blogs intended for either print or online audiences.
 A final one-on-one meeting with each participant will focus intensely on language.

 Writers in languages other than English are welcome to apply, but classes require fluent conversational English.
 Previous journalistic experience highly desirable but not required.